ryonsherman/ryonsherman.github.io/static/blog/2015-02-24_Hello-World.md

 ##### Rendering Pages

-The `Page` object handles rendering file to the build directory.
+The `Page` object handles the rendering files to the build directory.
 Its development can be followed in a [supplimental post][blog-routespages] and its module may be found [here][Page].

 The '[route]' [decorator](https://www.python.org/dev/peps/pep-0318) adds the callback methods defined in the project initialization file to a list of the application's routes.
-The [build()][Noise-build] method then creates [Page] objects for these routes and performs said callback:
+The [build()][Noise-build] method then creates `Page` objects for these routes and performs said callback:

 ```python
 from noise.page import Page